-Presidency Identifies RegTech As Instrument For Financial Inclusion, Trusted Digital Economy
+Presidency Identifies RegTech as Instrument for Financial Inclusion, Trusted Digital Economy

 The Presidency has identified Regulatory Technology (RegTech) as a critical tool for achieving financial inclusion and building a trusted digital ecosystem capable of driving the nation’s economic transformation agenda.

-Speaking Wednesday at the 2026 RegTech Africa Conference and Expo (#RACE2026) held at the State House in Abuja, Technical Adviser to the President on Economic and Financial Inclusion, Dr. Nurudeen Abubakar Zauro, described RegTech as “the intelligent bridge between innovation and accountability”.
+Speaking yesterday, at the 2026 RegTech Africa Conference and Expo (#RACE2026) held at the State House in Abuja, Technical Adviser to the President on Economic and Financial Inclusion, Dr. Nurudeen Abubakar Zauro, described the solution as “the intelligent bridge between innovation and accountability.”

-He noted that technologies such as artificial intelligence, blockchain, digital identity systems and real-time analytics would improve fraud detection, strengthen consumer protection and lower barriers preventing underserved populations from accessing financial services.
+He noted that technologies such as artificial intelligence, blockchain, digital identity systems, and real-time analytics would improve fraud detection, strengthen consumer protection, and lower barriers that prevent underserved populations from accessing financial services.

-The presidential adviser stressed that President Bola Tinubu’s administration sees digital trust, transparency and inclusive infrastructure as central pillars for delivering the administration’s economic goals.
+The presidential adviser stressed that President Bola Tinubu’s administration views digital trust, transparency, and inclusive infrastructure as central pillars in delivering its economic goals.

 In a keynote address on behalf of the Presidency, Zauro said the country must move beyond reliance on natural resources and position itself among nations building trusted digital ecosystems capable of expanding opportunities for citizens.